 |SARF Sponsor Members||R6,999|

-The role of Non-motorised Transport is gaining more recognition and momentum in Transport Policy and Strategy, as well as in Transport Planning and Operations; especially with regard to its role in Sustainable Transport, Universal Access, the Greening of Transport, Job Creation and Poverty Relief.
-It has an important role to play in urban and rural areas as a feeder system to public transport systems (rail, BRT, bus and minibus taxi).
-It serves as catalyst to bridge the gap between transport and land use planning.
-In many communities, walking and cycling serve as a major transport mode linking destinations.
-The National Household Survey, 2013, has confirmed that walking and cycling are still major transport modes in South Africa.
+The role of Non-motorised Transport (NMT), as a transport mode, is gaining more recognition among government officials, traffic engineers; transport and land use planners as part on an integrated transport system, and also in the planning of the road networks and corridors, cities and redevelopment of urban areas.
+The role that NMT can play in Sustainable Transport, the Greening of Transport, Job Creation and Poverty Relief, Transit Orientated Development, First Mile/Last Mile and other design practices, is also generally accepted among road authorities.
+NMT has an important role to play in both urban and rural areas as a feeder system to public transport systems (rail, BRT, bus and minibus taxi).
+It also serves as catalyst to bridge the gap in the integration of transport and land use planning.
+In many communities, walking and cycling serve as a major transport mode linking destinations, but very often the facilities that are needed by these road users are non-existent or poorly provided for.
+The National Household Survey, 2013, confirmed that walking and cycling are still major transport modes in South Africa.

 Presenters: Dr. Hubrecht Ribbens and Mr. Louis de Waal